Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Jaishree joins the Guide

 I glance at Manish and Chachiji, and see that both of them are busy with kids.
-In this trip, Tanmay – the younger boy, was confined to limited space, and here at this vast cave complex he is charged with energy and enthusiasm.
+On this trip, Tanmay, the younger boy who was previously confined to a limited space, is now bursting with energy and enthusiasm at this vast cave complex.

 Manish is running around following him to ensure that he does not lend himself in some misadventure.
 Mountains! my two kids are born with a natural affection for them.
 Once on mountain they appear to be on their home front, liberated, energized and challenged to scale the heights.